lialittis/Programming_Exercises_2022/Exercise_2/Readme.md

 1. Run Server Firstly

-There is one argument : size of hash table.
+There is one argument: the size of the hash table.

 ```
 ./server 20